-We seek your support to continue delivering accessible dementia education globally and improving the lives of those impacted by dementia.
+We seek your support to continue delivering free accessible dementia education globally and improving the lives of those living with dementia.
 Our courses provide high quality, evidence-based education to people from all backgrounds who are affected by dementia.

-All donations over $2 are tax deductible (in Australia).
-Donations can be made to the Wicking Dementia Research and Education Centre through the University of Tasmania Foundation.
+- All donations over $2 are tax deductible (in Australia).
+Donations can be made to the Wicking Dementia Research and Education Centre through the University of Tasmania.